jamielliottg/Berry-Bash/README.md

 2. ```./lambda/custom/index.js```

    Modify messages, and facts from the source code to customize the skill.
+Check out the [Customise](https://github.com/jamielliottg/Berry-Bash/blob/master/instructions/5-customization.md) section for more info.

 3. ```./models/*.json```